kenanwright1988/Code-Institute-PP3-README-Template/README.md

 Here is where you should describe your project, what it does, why you made it and a brief explanation of how it works.

-Add a link to the live preview of the site here [Here](https://code-institute-org.github.io/love-maths/)
+Add a link to the live version of the site here [Here](https://code-institute-org.github.io/love-maths/)

 ## Table of Contents